bazelbuild/starlark/spec.md

 ```

 The function's name is preceded by the `def` keyword and followed by
-the parameter list (which is enclosed in parentheses), a colon, and
+the parameter list (which is enclosed in parentheses), optionally the return
-then an indented block of statements which form the body of the function.
+type, a colon, and then an indented block of statements which form the body of
+the function.

 The parameter list is a comma-separated list whose elements are of
 several kinds.
 First come zero or more required parameters, which are
+simple identifiers with optionally a type annotation;
-simple identifiers; all calls must provide an argument value for these parameters.
+all calls must provide an argument value for these parameters.

 The required parameters are followed by zero or more optional
-parameters, of the form `name=expression`.
-The expression specifies
+parameters, of the form `name = expression` or `name: type = expression`.
-the default value for the parameter for use in calls that do not
+The expression specifies the default value for the parameter for use in calls
-provide an argument value for it.
+that do not provide an argument value for it.

 The required parameters are optionally followed by a single parameter
 name preceded by a `*`.
 This is the called the _varargs_ parameter,